stt-datacore/website/static/crew/dsc_georgiou_desert_crew.md

 published: true
 ---

-Her base/event pairing is obvious, but she also owns the honorific of being one of two Legendary crew to qualify for three stat-boosting collections.
-That alone is an important consideration and makes adding a star to her more important than with other crew.
-In the event of an(other) all-Disco mega, her DIP is within 25 points of #1 L'Rell.
+Georgy girl holds the distinction of being one of only two legendary crew to appear in three stat-boosting collections.
+That used to carry much more weight, but with none of them requiring Goldmembers any longer, it's more of a behold screen perk if she's collected a few stars already.

+The bulk of her value now rests on Discovery and variant events, of which there have been plenty.
+Even considering a trait set mostly bereft of value, Georgiou has collected multiple Faction events in each of the last three calendar years including TEN event bonuses in 2019.